[Analysis] How Left and Right divide - then unite - on EU arms deals

 The amendment was tabled by Belgian leftwing MEP Marc Botenga.

-His political master includes Nico Cue, a retired Belgian trade union leader, who spent 22 years working at FN Herstal.
+His former political leader is Nico Cue, a retired Belgian trade union leader, who spent 22 years working at FN Herstal and was the Left's candidate to become European Commission president.

-FN Herstal is a leading firearms manufacturer 100-percent owned by the socialist Belgian regional Walloon government.
+FN Herstal is a leading firearms manufacturer 100-percent owned by the socialist-led Belgian regional Walloon government.

 Investigative portal Bellingcat in early 2019 found Saudi forces using FN Herstal manufactured guns in their brutal war in Yemen.

-Note: This article was updated on 12 March 2021 at 11:22 to note that the Walloon government is a socialist led coalition of socialists, greens and liberals.
-It also noted that Cue was the Left's candidate to become European Commission president.